Release family

 R1

-The page names the supported public model family and keeps release categories legible.
+The page names the supported public research release family and keeps release categories legible.

 System target